Sen. Alex Padilla forcibly removed from news conference held by Homeland Security Secretary Kristi Noem in Los Angeles

 Before the interruption, Noem was discussing increasing immigration operations in the area and claimed that Homeland Security agents were staying to "liberate the city socialist and the burdensome leadership that this governor and that this mayor have placed on this country."

-She was asked by a reporter about the incident, and clarified that she does not know the senator and that he did not request a meeting with her.
+A reporter asked her about the incident, and Noem clarified that she does not know the senator and that he did not request a meeting with her.

 "When I leave here, I'll have a conversation with him and find out really what his concerns were," Noem said.
 "I think everyone in America would agree that wasn't appropriate."